shank03/Major-Project/README.md

 ## Getting Started

 ### Prerequisites
-Make sure to have docker installed on your machine.
+- Make sure to have docker installed on your machine.
 If not, you can install it from [here](https://docs.docker.com/get-docker/).
+- Maven with JDK 11

 ### Installation
 1. Clone the repository